Updated April 12, 2021

 - If the region in which the practice or game is taking place is facing specific mitigation efforts, at Tier 1 or higher, as outlined in the Restore Illinois Guidelines, then each group must be separated by an impermeable barrier or, if no such impermeable barriers exist, at least 50 feet of distance or every other playing space (e.g., field, court).

 - Sport organizers should design a plan to allow all attendees to maintain at least 6-feet social distance within the venue and, if needed, designate employee(s) or coaches to monitor capacity limits and social distancing.

 - Sports organizers should ensure that any participants not actively exercising or participating in gameplay should sit on the sidelines at least 6 feet apart from one another.

 - Sports organizers should direct all individuals to refrain from shouting, singing, or chanting.

 - Sports organizers should designate employee(s) or coaches to remind spectators, participants, and others to follow state guidance regarding face coverings, social distance, hygiene, behavior (e.g., no shouting, singing, or chanting), and other rules.

-- Sport organizers should limit the occupancy of common areas and break rooms to allow for at least 6 feet social distance by removing or decommissioning furniture or staggering break times; this guideline is not intended to diminish employees break time requirements.
+- Sport organizers should limit the occupancy of common areas and break rooms to allow for at least 6-feet social distance by removing or decommissioning furniture or staggering break times.
+This guideline is not intended to diminish employees break time requirements.

-- Before allowing external supplier or non-participant visitor to enter, or while requiring them to wait in a designated area, sport organizers should ask whether an external supplier or nonparticipant visitor is currently exhibiting COVID-19 symptoms.
+- Before allowing an external supplier or a non-participant visitor to enter, or while requiring them to wait in a designated area, sport organizers should ask whether an external supplier or nonparticipant visitor is currently exhibiting COVID-19 symptoms.

-- Volunteers should abide by static team/ group guidelines applied to employees with no mixing between groups for the duration of the season/ volunteer period, if practical.
+- Volunteers should abide by static team/group guidelines applied to employees, with no mixing between groups for the duration of the season/volunteer period, if practical.

 - when actively eating or drinking,